Do Go On - 541 - The Freedom House Ambulance Service

 That's great stuff.

-That's really handy to have poopie butt.
+That's really handy to have poopy butt.

 Again, address unknown.

-What's the go with people who signed up whatever day this was and not wanting to give away their address?
+What's their go with people who signed up whatever day this was

-It's James Fox
+It's James Fox.

-Oh, that was great
+Oh, that was great.

-Considering you're not feeling your best
+Considering you're not feeling your best, that was quite sharp.

-And James is going back to the old school
+And James is going back to the old school because he is bringing in a 1904 Oldsmobile runabout.

-One of these little fancy doodads
+One of these little fancy doodads.

-Instead of the saura, he'll have that hauga, hauga, like honkinghorn.
+Instead of the saura, he'll have that hauga, hauga, like honking horn.

-I wrote a wuga in a message to Dave yesterday, and he said, I heard that in your voice.
+I wrote a wuga in a message to Dave yesterday and he said I heard that in your voice.

 And I thought, thank you so much.